 What does “Synod” mean?

 The word “Synod” in The Lutheran Church–Missouri Synod comes from Greek words that mean “walking together.”
 The term has rich meaning in our church body, because congregations voluntarily choose to belong to the Synod.
-Though diverse in their service, these congregations hold to a shared confession of Jesus Christ as taught in Holy Scripture and the Lutheran Confessions.
-The simplest of these is Luther’s Small Catechism, a great summary of Christian truths and Biblical teachings.
+Though diverse in their service, these congregations hold to a shared confession of Jesus Christ as taught in Holy Scripture and the Lutheran Confessions which they believe are a correct interpretation and presentation of Biblical doctrine.
+Contained in The Book of Concord: The Confessions of the Evangelical Lutheran Church, these statements of belief were put into writing by church leaders during the 16th century.
+The simplest of these is Luther's Small Catechism.
+The Augsburg Confession gives more detail on what Lutherans believe.

 The Synod's Commission on Theology and Church Relations provides study documents and statements of theological issues.
 Answers to theological questions may be found on the Frequently Asked Questions web site.